-MRS students are reminded that they are not registered as medical radiation technologists with the College of Medical Imaging and Radiation Technologists of Ontario thus they are not permitted to provide independent care or offer medical advice.
+MRS students are reminded that they are not registered as medical radiation technologists with the College of Medical Imaging and Radiation Technologists of Ontario (CMRITO) thus they are not permitted to provide independent care or offer medical advice or use the protected title medical radiation and imaging technologist or its abbreviations without being a member of the CMRITO.
 MRS students must be supervised at all times in a clinical environment.